risingwavelabs/risingwave-docs-legacy/docs/transform/overview.md

     (3, 200);
 ```

-Based on this table, we create a materialized view `mv_sales_summary` to calculate total sales amount by product:
+Based on the `sales_data` table, we can create a materialized view called `mv_sales_summary` to calculate the total sales amount for each product.

 ```sql